• Cookies Policy

 Promotional Marketing Practices

-The provisions relating to promotional marketing practices regulate the nature and administration of those marketing techniques which involve the provision of direct or indirect additional benefits, usually on a temporary basis, designed to make goods or services more attractive to purchasers.
+The provisions relating to promotional marketing practices regulate the nature and administration of those marketing techniques that involve the provision of direct or indirect additional benefits, usually on a temporary basis, designed to make goods or services more attractive to consumers.
 The provisions cover, amongst others, such forms of promotion as:

 The provisions are designed primarily to protect the public but they also apply to trade promotions and incentive schemes and to the promotional elements of sponsorship.